ENGAGE HELP CENTER

 New calculation

-The option New calculation will open a new blank calculation builder view that will have to be developed following the below steps.
+The option New calculation will open a new blank calculation builder view that will have to be updated following the below steps.

-The section of the available equation templates is expanded after selecting the default value "1" in the Constants/Questions or Calculation builder field.
+The Operations section that contains all of the available equation templates is expanded after selecting the default value "1" or "10" in the Constants or Calculation builder field.

-3. In the section Calculation following the logic sequence of building equations and with help of the available equation templates, put together the necessary equation.
-All the changes made in the calculation builder are auto-saved.
+3. In the Calculation section, follow the logical sequence for building equations and use the available Operations to construct the required equation.
+All changes made in the calculation builder are automatically saved.

 Supported constructs